 Fellows will participate in the intellectual life of the Center throughout the 2023-24 academic year, and they will share their work with the Humanities Center community.
 Applicants for this fellowship should work in pairs to propose a new co-taught undergraduate course.
 Fellowship recipients will each receive one course release during 2023-24 to develop the new class.
 In 2024-25, they will then receive one further course release to support an initial offering of the co-taught course.
 (One faculty member will receive teaching credit as usual for teaching the course; the second will have one course bought out by the fellowship; the teaching load and support for the pair of faculty colleagues will be identical even as the accounting will be different.)
 There is also an option to teach the course as an overload for $4500.
 Following this initial pilot, faculty participating in this curricular innovation program will then be able to offer the course together as and when they wish by co-scheduling the class.
 (In co-scheduling, the minimum enrollment of the course would double, but the opportunity to continue co-teaching would remain.)
 The Humanities Center is committed to creating a multidisciplinary humanities environment incorporating a diversity of experiences, identities, and disciplines.

 Eligibility.
-Successful applicants for the fellowship must be faculty members currently employed at the University of Pittsburgh, which includes appointment stream and tenure stream faculty.
+Successful applicants for the fellowship must be faculty members on continuing contract at the University of Pittsburgh, which includes appointment stream and tenure stream faculty.
 Applications should be authored by two faculty based in different departments.
-Additionally, both faculty should be in residence in Pittsburgh during the 2021-22 academic year of the fellowship, and they both commit to participating in the intellectual life of the Center.
+Additionally, both faculty should be in residence in Pittsburgh during the 2023-24 academic year of the fellowship, and they both commit to participating in the intellectual life of the Center.